Ricky2333/Deadline-Timer/README.md

 ## Run

 1. Python environment have to be installed on your machine
-2. run `git clone https://github.com/Ricky2333/Deadline-Timer.git ` in your teminal to clone the repository
+2. Run `git clone https://github.com/Ricky2333/Deadline-Timer.git` in your teminal to clone the repository
-3. change your working direcotry into `code` and run `main.py`
+3. Change your working direcotry to the `code` folder of the repository and run `main.py`

 ```python
 cd code